Home / Itinerary

 Expected Climatevery comfortable, cool in the morning, warm in the south part

-Physical Requirementsmostly easy, demanding but optional in certain parts
+Physical Requirementsmostly easy, and demanding but optional in certain parts

 Accommodationvery comfortable